 - Potential dividers are used widely in volume controls and sensory circuits using LDRs and thermistors

-- Potential divider circuits are based on the ratio of voltage between components.
-This is equal to the ratio of the resistances of the resistors in the diagram below, giving the following equation:
+- Since potential divider circuits are based on the ratio of voltage between components, this is equal to the ratio of the resistances of the resistors

 - The input voltage Vin is applied to the top and bottom of the series resistors